Autauga County, Alabama: Emergency Services

 Fire protection in Autauga County is provided by several local fire departments.

 Emergency Medical Services are provided by Haynes Ambulance, with the exception of the city of Prattville, where the Prattville Fire Department staffs Ambulances.

 Law enforcement agencies are the Autauga County Sheriffs Office and the Prattville Police Department.

 Education

 The Autauga County School System is the county's sole public school system.

-East Memorial Christian Academy is located in an unincorporated area of the county, near Prattville.
+East Memorial Christian Academy was located in an unincorporated area of the county, near Prattville.
+It closed June 30, 2020, after 16 years in operation.

 Places of interest

 Autauga County is home to several parks, such as Wilderness Park, Cooters Pond Park, Pratt Park, Swift Creek Park, Newton Park, Spinners Park, Heritage Park, and Overlook Memorial Park.